API Reference¶

 Class to convert the entities in the datamodel defined in Python to a dictionary.
 The entities are read from the Python

-files defined in python_path
+files defined in python_path.

 Source code in bam_masterdata/metadata/entities_dict.py